 Check out our other hotel and hostel reviews here:

 Pin for later:

-Disclaimer: This post was sponsored by Faloe Hostel.
+Disclaimer: This post was in partnership with Faloe Hostel.
 As always, all opinions are our own!